 It is unfortunate that both the Government and VOSA have adopted this knee jerk stance towards enforcing DPFs, because the removal of such systems have generally only been undertaken by vehicle owners as a last resort, simply because they have read horror stories that DPF’s are proving to be less than reliable and that many other owners have been faced with prematurely large repair bills to fix or replace DPF systems on vehicle of relatively low mileage.

-In parts of the United States, Emissions levels in some States are far more strict that in the UK & Europe, however there is also a good degree of protection afforded to the consumer, as all emissions related components have to carry, by law a full 80,000 mile / 8 year guarantee, and so if any of the many ‘bolted on’ emissions control equipment fails within this period, American customers can claim a full replacement at the cost of the manufacturer, and rightly so.
+This point isn’t reinventing the wheel, since in parts of the United States, Emissions levels in some States are far more strict that in the UK & Europe, however there is also a good degree of protection afforded to the consumer, as all emissions related components have to carry, by law a full 80,000 mile / 8 year guarantee, and so if any of the many ‘bolted on’ emissions control equipment fails within this period, American customers can claim a full no quibble replacement at the cost of the manufacturer, and rightly so.

 At the end of he day, if the Manufacturers don’t have enough faith in their DPF products to back them with at least the same level of Guarantee as exists in the United States, then there shouldn’t be a compulsory requirement for them to be fitted to every vehicle on the road, until this agreement has been reached.

 At least one well known car manufacturer, The VAG Group, have issued a DPF bulletin that says that if it is believed that the Customers’ driving style has contributed to any failure of the DPF system, then it will not even consider replacement under the usual vehicle warranty period.